Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Once fully adhered, gently remove any masking tape used in step 6.

-- Carefully peel off transfer tape if present, ensuring not to damage or lift any part of your new car sticker.
+- Carefully peel off the transfer tape if present, ensuring not to damage or lift any part of your new car sticker.

 This method helps keep decals straight, reduces air bubbles, and secures them properly for lasting results on any part of your car, including windows or bumpers, without damaging paintwork or leaving residue behind when properly applied and removed.